attakei/omniauth-backlog/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/omniauth-backlog.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/attakei/omniauth-backlog.

+0. Fork it
+0. Create your feature branch (git checkout -b my-new-feature)
+0. Commit your changes (git commit -am 'Add some feature')
+0. Push to the branch (git push origin my-new-feature)
+0. Create new Pull Request

 ## License